IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Name Field Auto-Population

 A field can be set to auto-populate based on one or more other fields using the ```auto_populate_list```  in the configuration bundle or system_settings seed file.
-This is configured to auto-populate the *name* field with the first middle and last names by default.
+This is configured to auto-populate the *name* field with the first middle and last names by default (this is for developers working on a configuration bundle).

 * ```field_key``` sets the field to be populated.